bhalavat-nisarg/fin-pay-server/README.md

 1. Node.Js
 2. NPM Module
-3. Oracle DB
+3. Oracle Cloud Infrastructure (OCI) Subscription
+4. Oracle ADB (Pre-Provisioned)
-4. Oracle Home (Instant Client or Oracle XE)
+5. Oracle Home (Instant Client or Oracle XE)
+6. OCI SDK

 ---

 ## API Endpoints

 URL: `http://(localhost):(port)/api`

+> **Note:** If the Oracle ADB is not available for use, i.e. service is unavailable, kindly check the `Retry-After` header for the wait time.

 ### GET Method